mrcampbell/book/docs/remart-is/a-supply-chain-company.md

 Have roommates?
 Combine all your purchases so you all only pay once.

 Have a growing family?
-Save by buying in bulk, and never worry about running out of diapers again.
+Save by buying in bulk; never worry about running out of diapers again.

 Are you going out of town?
-Save by having a fully stocked cabinet waiting for you when you arrive and a fully stocked kitchen when you return.
+Spend less by having a fully stocked cabinet waiting for you when you arrive and a fully stocked kitchen when you return.

 ## search for your favorites